A Payment Gateway is a Powerful Tool that Helps to Reassure Visitors

 Given the huge demand for electronic payment options, there are multiple payment gateway service providers offering a range of product options.
-The needs every ecommerce business differs of course, which is why it is important to think about the needs of each business before deciding on a payment gateway.
+The needs of every e-commerce business differ of course, which is why it is important to think about the needs of each business before deciding on a payment gateway.

 Here are some tips for choosing the right payment gateway:

-Given how senstive the financial data being transferred between customers, merchants, and bank accounts, it is imperative to choose a payment gateway that has all necessary security protocols.
+Given how sensitive the financial data being transferred between customers, merchants, and bank accounts, it is imperative to choose a payment gateway that has all the necessary security protocols.
 For example, you should only choose a payment gateway that is at least level 1 PCI DSI compliant.

 Additionally, it may be worth checking what other security measures are in place.
 For instance, does the payment gateway have built-in security measures?
 Do they provide fraud screening?
 All major payment gateway services usually offer some protection from fraud, so be sure that this is included